 At the beginning of summer there are quite a few garages and mechanics with “Summer AC tune-up Special”.
 If you visited many of them, you might find the “special” isn’t a good of a deal as you hoped.
 Now that you’ve suffered all summer, it’s time to get your AC fixed without spending a fortune.

-Fixing your air condition may not be as complicated or as expensive as you may have thought.
-A significant portion of all repairs on your vehicle consist of the labor charges for the shop.
+Fixing your air conditioner may not be as complicated or as expensive as you may have thought, regardless of whether your car’s air conditioner is blowing hot air or not working at all.
+A significant portion of all repairs on your vehicle consists of the labor charges for the shop.
 Many mechanics are talented, honest men and women but if you have a few minutes to spare, you may be able to save quite a bit of money.
 The air conditioning system in your vehicle consists of very few moving parts so there isn’t much to wear out or go bad from use.
 The compressor, which is driven by the accessory belt on your engine, is the motive force behind your air conditioning system and the only moving part.
 Since your AC system is a closed system, meaning there shouldn’t be any way for air, water or contamination to get in, or for refrigerant to get out, the internal workings stay relatively clean and uncontaminated.
 This means your AC compressor should continue to work hard for years and often can often outlast the engine in your vehicle.

 If it’s unlikely that the compressor in your AC system has actually failed, and no other parts can move to wear out, why doesn’t your air conditioning work?
 Most often, air conditioning failures happen in the form of a leak in the system.
 If the refrigerant in your AC system has leaked out, there won’t be enough for the compressor to compress which can lead to malfunctions or a lack of cooling.
 In your vehicle, leaks can happen for multiple reasons.
 Since the whole system is mounted to a running vibrating engine and installed in a car going over bumps, potholes, rough roads and stopping suddenly, it is not usual for some of the connections or lines to lose their tight fit after miles of driving allowing the refrigerant to leak out.
 Also, since many of the components in your AC system are exposed to harsh environments like drastic temperature swings, rocks, dust, road debris or chewing animals they can also become damaged or develop small leaks.